beloinstitute/myhumanity/#disruption.md

 The government regulates what exists.

-Just go ahead, if no one asks you, go ahead until someone asks you: Even in medicine.
-They take test cases
+Just go ahead, if no one asks you, go ahead until someone asks you: Even in medicine, they take test cases